Kejmerkew/MSCS-632-A01_GroupProject_ToDoApplication/README.md

 ## *************************************************************************************************
 ## Java
+A Java-based Collaborative To-Do List application that allows multiple users to add, remove, and manage tasks concurrently.
+Tasks are categorized and can be marked as complete or pending.
+The project demonstrates object-oriented design, concurrency, and JSON persistence.
 ## Features
 - Multiple users with individual task lists
 - Add, remove, and mark tasks as complete/incomplete